ceilfors/ceilfors.github.io/_drafts/continuous-delivery-with-chef.md

 Inspec via [Chef Audit](https://docs.chef.io/analytics.html).
 I'm using Inspec via Chef Audit even when it is not intuitively something that Chef Audit is meant to be used for.
-This approach is good as you can use it in conjunction with push jobs hence eliminating the need of establishing a SSH connection from your CI/CD server to your nodes.
+This approach is good as you can use it in conjunction with push jobs hence eliminating the need of establishing an SSH connection from your CI/CD server to your nodes.
 You can enable chef audit mode in `client.rb` or a command line argument for `chef-client`.

 Example smoke tests: